 From Alicante Old Town to Murcia is about 80 kilometers drive, a little less than an hour.
 The city of Murcia is one of those medieval Spanish cities you always see in pictures.
 A colorful old town with a big square and a huge cathedral.
 Murcia also has flamingos, mud baths and thermal spa’s.
 This is a city that is not overrun by mass tourism and for a slice of authentic Spain city life Murcia is another day trip that should be named in every Alicante travel guide.

 No, we are not talking about the famous Cartagena in Colombia now, Spain has a little less popular city with the same name.
 Nevertheless one of those great places near Alicante.
 The coastal village of Cartagena is famous for its spectacular Roman Amphitheater, which dates back more than 2000 years ago.
 It is nestled in the middle of the old town and well worth going on a day trip from Alicante.
 From Alicante to Cartagena is about 1,5 hours.

 If all the above Alicante day trips were not enough you can always add a boat trip to your itinerary.
 Two popular destinations for Alicante boat trips are Benidorm Island and Tabarca Island.
 The last one is a declared Marine Reserve since 1986 and snorkeling is one of the best things to do in summer.

 If you have any specific questions about any of these places near Alicante leave me a comment and I will do my utmost best to help you make the most of your holidays in Alicante.
-Need more travel tips for the Costa Blanca then click on the link above and find a complete travel guide with things to do and places to visit in Alicante.
+But I invite you to also have a look at my complete Alicante Travel Guide for 2021.
+Click on the link and find everything about things to do and places to visit in Alicante.